 While your insurance company may pay you for the damages, you may not always agree on the amount you deserve.
-And that’s where Fresno legal experts at Tomassian, Pimentel & Shapazian come in to defend your rights.
+And that’s where Fresno accident lawyers at Tomassian, Pimentel & Shapazian come in to defend your rights.

 How Is an Uninsured Motorist Defined in California?

 Unlike other states that require drivers to have the traditional driving license, California only requires them to show some sort of financial responsibility in case of an accident.

 - A surety bond in a CA-licensed business worth $35,000